 The calibration antenna only appears in Stage 1.
 Therefore, the gain/efficiency uncertainty has to be considered.

-This uncertainty will be determined from the manufacturer’s datasheet and the distribution used (see clause 5.1.2 in [11]) shall match that provided in the datasheet.
-In the absence of a declared distribution in the datasheet, the rectangular distribution should be used.
-Alternatively, the uncertainty could come from a calibration report with traceability to a National Metrology Institute with measurement uncertainty budgets generated following the guidelines outlined in internationally accepted standards
+This uncertainty shall come from a calibration report (which is now commonly quoting MUs/accuracies with a “95% confidence level” and/or a “coverage factor of 2”) with traceability to a National Metrology Institute with measurement uncertainty budgets generated following the guidelines outlined in internationally accepted standards.
+In the absence of a declared distribution in the report, the rectangular distribution should be used.

-If the manufacturer’s data do not give the information, the value has to be checked, see annex A.12 in [13].